Norman Fowler, Baron Fowler

-Peter Norman Fowler, Baron Fowler, (born 2 February 1938) is a British politician who served as a member of both Margaret Thatcher and John Major's ministries during the 1980s and 1990s.
+Peter Norman Fowler, Baron Fowler (born 2 February 1938) is a British politician who served as a member of both Margaret Thatcher and John Major's ministries during the 1980s and 1990s.
 He held the office of Lord Speaker from 1 September 2016 to 30 April 2021.

 After serving as Shadow Minister of Transport, Fowler was appointed Minister of Transport in 1979, being responsible for making seat belts compulsory.
 Later, as Secretary of State for Social Services, he drew public attention to the dangers of AIDS.
 He resigned from the cabinet as Employment Secretary, and was knighted in 1990.

 Fowler was Chairman of the Conservative Party from 1992 to 1994, Shadow Secretary of State for Environment, Transport and the Regions from 1997 to 1998, and Shadow Home Secretary from 1998 to 1999.
-In 2001, he left the House of Commons and later that same year was created a Conservative life peer.
+In 2001, he left the House of Commons and later that year was created a Conservative life peer.
 As is customary for presiding officers, he renounced his party political allegiance upon taking office as Lord Speaker.
 On 25 February 2021, he announced that in April he would step down as Lord Speaker to focus on campaigning work, particularly in relation to AIDS.
 He continues to sit in the House of Lords.